 Day 5 - Experiencing All Sturgis Has To Offer

 Roaming around aimlessly not really knowing where to go, I made my way to downtown Sturgis.
 Filling my belly with "Mcdeath" as Todd calls it and sitting on the corner finishing my coffee an old Unit Triumph rode by me and parked on the other side of the parking lot.
 I got excited to check it out, like I said earlier it's really hard to find choppers or even good vintage bikes out there.
-I forget the mans name who owned this Unit Triumph but he rode all the way from Ontario, Canada with his son to Sturgis.
+Wayne who owned this Unit Triumph but he rode all the way from Ontario, Canada with his son to Sturgis.
 His son was riding a Sportster similar to mine.
 The man proudly walked me through his Triumph.
 He showed me all the tricks and doodads that he mocked up to make his ride just a little nicer and more convenient.
 He told me he was also bummed about not seeing more Triumphs and other vintage bikes roaming around Sturgis and couldn't wait to get back on the road to continue the journey.

 I continued to venture down the main road and I saw in the distance to my left a dark blue Shovelhead with an extended long springer front end.
 I immediately slammed on my brakes and turned off on the first side street I could find to park and inspect more.
 It felt like I was hunting vintage bikes and choppers in the wild.
 As I got closer I realized it was our friends at Bling's Cycles.
 There was a couple of Shovelheads and a really nice Panhead sitting by the street.
 Next to their booth, I noticed my friend Will Ramsey of Faith Forgotten Choppers was sitting on a road barrier texting away on his phone.
 What a small world we live in, never did I think in a million year's I would run into him randomly on the side of the road at Sturgis.